UmamiAppearance/MutarJS/README.md

 **Mutar** objects are designed to be aware of endianness.
 If not specified, the the endianness of the system is used, which is most likely little endian.
 Despite this fact, sometimes data (e.g. network related) differ in its endianness.
 It is possible to store them in a **Mutar** object, interact with it but keep the given byte order.
 (Values which are added or got are converted to the according endianness).

 ## Toolkit
 If you want to work with an existing TypedArray, you can use **Mutar** to analyse and modify it.
 Let's for example take a Uint32Array which holds the integer **400**.
-A little remark: If you plan to do a lot of manipulation to a single array, you should strongly consider to use the [Mutar object](#Object).
+A little remark: If you plan to do a lot of manipulation to a single array, you should strongly consider to use the [Mutar Object](#Object).

 ```js
 const Uint32 = new Uint32Array([400]);